 Amanjena has two clay tennis courts floodlit for night play

-Call us on 858 345 1764 to start planning your vacation to Amanjena or take a look at our itineraries to Marrakech
+Call us on 858 523 9000 to start planning your vacation to Amanjena or take a look at our itineraries to Marrakech

 Amanjena, the first Aman Resort on the African continent, means “peaceful paradise,” (aman is Sanskrit for “peaceful,” while jena means “paradise” in Arabic).
 This stunning, serene hotel is set out around the central feature of the ancient bassin (irrigation pool) which lies at the heart of the property.